Most investors worry about losing their money to the market — not to their financial professional.

 The Department of Labor’s recently implemented fiduciary rule requires all financial professionals to use the higher standard when giving retirement advice, but this protection has not been extended to all transactions.
 Some advisers will switch hats depending on who they’re working for or what they’re working on, so I believe that to avoid confusion, your best bet is to go with someone who is a fiduciary only.

 There are several ways to identify if an adviser is fiduciary.
-One of the best ways is by doing a broker check on Finra’s website at www.finra.org (opens in new tab).
+One of the best ways is by doing a broker check on Finra’s website at www.finra.org.
 The broker check will tell you if an individual is an IA (investment adviser) or a registered rep. If the individual is an IA, they are a fiduciary.
 If they are a registered rep, they are a broker.
-Unfortunately, in our industry, an individual can be both — the benefit for them to do both is that they are able to collect a commission and wrap their fees, which in our opinion, is a conflict of interest.

 Another way to tell that an individual is a fiduciary is that they are fee-based and work for an RIA (registered investment adviser) firm.
 Their marketing will include a disclosure that states they are working for an RIA.